-- You turn up well presented, on time each day and for each class
+- You turn up well presented, on time each day and for each class with a smile!

 - We will only bother you if you bother us!

 - We will even pay you! 😉

 How to prepare

-The rental rates in resort vary greatly from one apartment type to another and an apartment suitable for 4 people sharing will most likely cost anything from 3500 Euros upwards*.
+The rental rates in resort vary greatly from one apartment type to another and an apartment suitable for 4 people sharing will most likely cost anything from 3500 Euros upwards.
 Rentals out of resort in Granada or the valley villages (Pinos Genil, Güejar Sierra) are generally lower cost (275€-500€ p/month depending) but then you will need to consider transport to/from resort.
 In all rental cases, electricity bills are separate (and significantly more expensive in resort).

 The address is: Calle San Agapito nº 2, C.P.
 18013 Granada.
 Contact numbers are: 958909311 / 958909314 / 958909315 (English is not widely spoken!).
 You will need to make an appointment (online) well in advance!
-Download and complete the necessary form and then take it in with the necessary documentation (photos, passport, confirmation of employment letter etc.).
+Download and complete the necessary form and then take it in with the necessary documentation (photos, passport, confirmation of employment letter, tax payment etc.).
 You will also need to arrange a “Social Security” number.
 More details will be provided upon acceptance of employment.

 3. We will arrange your lift pass which is paid for by the school.